-Hands down, this is one of our most popular summer recipes (as well as our most pirated).
+Hands down, this is one of our most popular summer recipes.
 Even if your family isn’t a huge fan of squash, they won’t even know that’s the secret ingredient in these fried croquettes.
 For picky eaters, add aioli or even ketchup as a dipping sauce.
-Get the Recipe

-You may be looking for ways to use up summer squash now, but come winter, wouldn’t you love to be cooking up a squash casserole or tossing some into spaghetti sauce or sautés?
-How to Blanch and Freeze Summer Squash and Zucchini
+You may be looking for ways to use up summer squash now, but come winter, wouldn’t you love to be cooking up a squash casserole or tossing some into some spaghetti sauce or a vegetable sauté?
+Check out How to Blanch and Freeze Summer Squash and Zucchini here!

-If you’re on a low-carb diet, there’s no doubt you’re familiar with this technique of slicing squash and zucchini into fine ribbons or “noodles.”
-Even if you don’t have what Alton Brown would call a unitasker, the Vegetti, you can use a normal vegetable peeler to create these long strips of squash, which you can boil and top with pasta sauce or create a Zucchini Noodle Salad.
-Just don’t forget to drain them first – especially if you’re making Zucchini Noodle Skillet Lasagna.
+If you’re looking for a healthier pasta replacement, there’s no doubt you’re familiar with the technique of spiralizing squash and zucchini into fine ribbons or “noodles.”
+Even if you don’t have a spiralizer, you can use a normal vegetable peeler to create these long strips of squash, which you can boil and top with pasta sauce or create a Zucchini Noodle Salad.
+Just don’t forget to drain them first – especially if you’re making our Zucchini Noodle Skillet Lasagna.

 Turn boring old squash into fun shapes, like these zucchini boats.
-You can stuff them with anything – we like this taco-inspired combination of rice, salsa and chickpeas – and use a toothpick to add a tomato “sail.”
+You can stuff them with anything – we like this taco-inspired combination of rice, salsa and chickpeas.
+Add a toothpick to create a fun tomato “sail.”

 Grilled squash – which can be paired with other summer veggies – is perfect on a warm summer evening, and even better topped with a basil vinaigrette.
 Got crookneck or pattypan (scallop) squash?
-Stuff it with a tasty mixture of bread crumbs, herbs and, of course, bacon in our Garden-Stuffed Yellow Squash recipe (pictured above).
-Finally, this Italian Squash Medley utilizes other veggies as a microwave-friendly supper side dish that means you don’t even have to turn on the oven.
-Perfect meal for this heat wave!
+Stuff them with a tasty mixture of bread crumbs, herbs and bacon in our Garden-Stuffed Yellow Squash recipe (pictured above).
+Finally, this Italian Squash Medley utilizes other veggies as a microwave-friendly supper side dish – that means you don’t even have to turn on the oven.
+The perfect meal for a summer heat wave!

-What are your favorite recipes or other ways to use up summer squash and zucchini?
+What are your favorite recipes or ways to use up summer squash and zucchini?
 Let us know in the comments below!